 Canine or human, aging takes its toll.
 Energy wanes, responses slow down, and little aches and pains accumulate.
 Even without the additional burden of age-related illness, changes in behavior, attitude, and resilience can appear as our dogs progress into their senior years.

-Bach flower remedies, a system of flower essences developed in England in the early 1900’s, are the most familiar flower essences to most people, with a long history of safe and successful use in people and animals.
+Bach flower remedies, a system of flower essences developed in England in the early 1900’s, are the most familiar flower remedies to most people, with a long history of safe and successful use in people and animals.
 Their gentle balancing action makes these remedies an ideal addition to any holistic wellness program for the senior dog.